| Introduction Pupils would not benefit much from a system of education unless

 Junior Certificate of Education: a sufficiently high

 pass is needed to enter senior secondary school.
+School Certificate: the quality of results determines

+successful entrance to tertiary education.
 In other countries specific examination systems may be different

+but the principles remain the same.
 Schools cannot risk failure, therefore teaching tends to

 rehearse pupils for these examinations with strict concentration